MicrosoftDocs/learn/learn-pr/wwl-data-ai/maintain-azure-cognitive-search-solution/includes/02-manage-security-of.md

 ## Secure inbound traffic

-If your search solution can be accessed externally from the internet or apps you can reduce the attack surface.
+If your search solution can be accessed externally from the internet or apps, you can reduce the attack surface.
 Azure Cognitive Search lets you restrict access to the public endpoint for free using a firewall to allow access from specific IP addresses.

 :::image type="content" source="../media/inbound-traffic-through-firewalls-azure-cogntive-search.png" alt-text="Diagram showing inbound traffic secured using ExpressRoute through a firewall into Azure Cognitive Search." border="false":::

-If your search service is only going to be used by on-premises resources you can harden security with an ExpressRoute circuit, Azure Gateway, and an App service.
-There is also the option to change the public endpoint to use an Azure private link.
+If your search service is only going to be used by on-premises resources, you can harden security with an ExpressRoute circuit, Azure Gateway, and an App service.
+There's also the option to change the public endpoint to use an Azure private link.
 You'll also need to set up an Azure virtual network and other resources.
-Using a private endpoint is the most secure solution, although it does come with the added cost of using those additional services that need to be hosted on the Azure platform.
+Using a private endpoint is the most secure solution, although it does come with the added cost of using those services that need to be hosted on the Azure platform.

 > [!TIP]
 > For more information about private endpoints, see [Create a Private Endpoint for a secure connection to Azure Cognitive Search](/azure/search/service-create-private-endpoint).